pangenome/pgge/README.md

 ```
 Make sure that you include the opening and closing `"` in the command line, else the regex can't be resolved.
 For a single
 input GFA, this is not required.

+Optionally, you can set `-b` to write the unmapped regions to [BED](https://m.ensembl.org/info/website/upload/bed.html).

 :warning: _`pgge`_ summarizes results by sample name.
 If you have
 ```